Invest at least $250 in D2T to gain lifetime access to our VIP Signals

 Online courses and books shouldn’t be sniffed at either.
 There are heaps of educational resources at your fingertips.
 Whatever your experience in this trading scene is – you are bound to find something that suits you.

 Finally, by signing up with a regulated and resected online broker you can trade gold from the comfort of your own home, whenever the mood takes you.
-Newbie-friendly eToro is regulated by not one, but multiple regulatory bodies, including ASIC and the FCA.
+Newbie-friendly Capital.com is regulated by not one, but multiple regulatory bodies, including ASIC, FCA, CySEC, and NBRB.
 Not only that, but you can trade gold on a commission-free basis and look forward to tight spreads.

 What was the highest ever price of gold?

 The highest price of gold to date was $2,067.16 in August 2020

 Is it safe to trade gold online?

 It is safe to trade gold online - if you do so via a regulated and licensed broker such as eToro.
 This broker holds licenses from the FCA, ASIC, and CySEC.

 What can affect the price of gold?

 Various factors can affect gold prices, such as economic uncertainty, the value of the US dollar, inflation, and changes in monetary policy.
 As such, it's important to keep abreast with the latest news and gain an understanding of technical analysis.

 Will I be able to make a profit trading gold?